Drummully: History

-Drummully was inaccessible by road except through the United Kingdom.
-It was not policed until May 1924 when the Garda Síochána were allowed to pass through Northern Ireland, by which time poteen making was rife.
-The Church of Ireland parish of Drummully had its rectory in the north and its church in the south; for some years after partition, marriages solemnised there were not registered with the Dublin authorities.
+Drummully was, and is, inaccessible by road from the rest of County Monaghan except through County Fermanagh in Northern Ireland, part of the United Kingdom.
+It was not policed until May 1924, when the Garda Síochána were allowed to pass through County Fermanagh in Northern Ireland, by which time poteen making was rife.
+The Church of Ireland parish of Drummully had its rectory in County Fermanagh and its church in County Monaghan; for some years after partition, marriages solemnised there were not registered with the Dublin authorities.
 There were customs posts at the main Irish border crossings, but none around Drummully: the N54/A3 was a "concession road" such that journeys beginning and ending in the same jurisdiction did not require any border formalities, while the other crossings were "unapproved roads" where spot checks on traffic might confiscate transported goods presumed to be smuggled.
 The border runs down the middle of a minor road in the north of Drummully.
-The Royal Ulster Constabulary during the IRA "border campaign" of the 1950s, and the British Army from 1971 during the Troubles, blocked the unapproved roads into Drummully with reinforced concrete blocks, metal spikes and craters, to prevent the area being used as a redoubt by Irish republican paramilitaries.
+The Royal Ulster Constabulary (RUC), during the IRA "border campaign" of the 1950s, and the British Army from 1971 during the Troubles, blocked the unapproved roads into Drummully with reinforced concrete blocks, metal spikes and craters, to prevent the area being used as a redoubt by Irish republican paramilitaries.
 The IRA had several safe houses in the area, three of which were burned by loyalist paramilitaries from Fermanagh in December 1973 and January 1974, including Clonoony House, a disused Georgian mansion.
 The Irish government gave the British military permission, renewed annually, to overfly the area "to facilitate the transport of men and materials, the evacuation of casualties and, in particular, the shadowing of suspect vehicles".
 Irish security forces were not permitted to travel through Northern Ireland in uniform, and "[t]he only route for armed gardai or army would appear to be by helicopter", using the Irish Air Corps helicopter based at Monaghan town.
 Local TD Jimmy Leonard complained in 1974 of concomitant lawlessness, while in 1980 there were fears that the Air Corps helicopter might be shot down by republicans mistaking it for an RAF aircraft.
 These blockages were removed by the 1990s peace process.
 Since then, the post-1992 European Single Market and the post-1952 Common Travel Area between Ireland and the UK have made the border "invisible".
 Nevertheless, when 2010 budget cuts deprived Clones Garda station of its unmarked car, officers could no longer drive to Drummully.
 In 1998–9, Drummully Church of Ireland church was subject to three vandalism attacks, ascribed by some locals to sectarianism.